Guidelines for Documentation of a Disability

 - Diagnostician must be an impartial individual who is not a family member.

 - Notes on a prescription pad are not accepted.
-Please see points a, b, and c.
+Please see point 8.

 Additionally, students requesting academic accommodations should include evidence of any prior accommodations received.
 This includes accommodations in high school, other undergraduate or graduate institutions, or on the ACT/SAT/GMAT/LSAT/etc.